unshiftio/eventstub/README.md

   , stub = eventstub('message, error, timeout');

 stub.onmessage = function message(one, two, four, five, six) {

-};
+  // this will acutally be transformed as `stub.on('message', function ..)` };

 stub.emit('message', 1,2,4,5,6)
 ```

+If you add another `onmessage` handler we will automatically kill all previously
+assigned handlers so your `onmessage` handler is the only event listener.

 ## License